Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Main Idea

 \subsection{High Level Idea}

-The typical approach to analyzing canonical optimization algorithms such as GD and SGD is to show that the function values decrease deterministically or with high probability.
-The classic analysis of GD on smooth functions to converge to a FOSP goes through the so-called `Descent Lemma' \citep{bubeck2015convex}: for $L$-smooth functions, setting the step size $\eta = \frac1{L}$ in GD, we have
+One classic analysis of GD on smooth functions to converge to a FOSP goes by establishing decrease per iterate, via the so-called `Descent Lemma' \citep{bubeck2015convex}.
+For $L$-smooth functions, setting the step size $\eta = \frac1{L}$ in GD,

 Such an analysis fails if $F$ is not $L$-smooth.
-Following the above recipe under \pref{ass:selfbounding}, the step size becomes vanishingly small; we do not obtain a meaningful convergence rate.
+Following the above recipe under \pref{ass:selfbounding}, as such a bound $L<\infty$ need not exist, one must set $\eta=0$ and does not obtain any convergence rate.

-The simple but powerful insight in our work is that many optimization algorithms, such as GD and SGD, decrease the function value at each iterate (with high probability) when the step size is appropriately chosen as a function of the smoothness (Hessian operator norm) at the \textit{current} iterate.
+\textbf{Core Insight 1: } The first simple but powerful insight in our work is that many optimization algorithms such as GD decrease the function value at each iterate (with high probability) when $\eta$ is appropriately chosen as a function of the smoothness (Hessian operator norm) at the \textit{current} iterate.